Inverness Town House: History

 The council chamber was remodelled to a design by John Hinton Gall in 1894 and stained glass windows, designed by J. H. Stewart, were installed by William Meikle & Sons to celebrate Queen Victoria's Diamond Jubilee in 1898.
 The building was extended to the rear to a design by James Robert Rhind in 1907.

 The building was the venue for the first British Cabinet meeting to be held outside London on 7 September 1921, when David Lloyd George, interrupted his holiday in Gairloch to call an emergency meeting to discuss the situation in Ireland: the Inverness Formula, which was developed at the meeting, formed the basis of the Anglo-Irish Treaty.
 King George V also attended the cabinet meeting in 1921 but then returned to the town house in 1929 to be presented with the freedom of the City of Inverness.

-The town house continued to serve as the local seat of government until the burgh council moved to new buildings on Glenurquhart Road in the 1960s.
+Inverness Town Council was replaced by the larger Inverness District Council in 1975, one of the lower-tier districts within the Highland region.
+The district council used the town house as its headquarters.
+Inverness District Council was in turn abolished in 1996 when the Highland region was redesignated as a single-tier council area.
+Highland Council continues to use the town house as one of its secondary offices and customer service points.

 A two-year programme of refurbishment works to the main frontage of the building was carried out by Laing Traditional Masonry at a cost of £3.9 million based on a design by LDN Architects and completed in February 2018.
 The work, which included the replacement of two stone heraldic dogs, was commended in the UK Natural Stone Awards for 2018.

 Works of art in the town house include a portrait by Allan Ramsay of the former Lord Mayor of London, Sir John Barnard, a portrait by Henry Raeburn of the former Provost of Inverness, Sir John Mackintosh of Aberarder and a 16th-century painting by an unknown Italian artist depicting the Holy Family with Saint John the Baptist.